Renu-telugu/BlueChat/README.md

 └── README.md          # Project documentation
 ```

-## Future Enhancements

-- User authentication and profiles
-- Real-time messaging with Socket.io
-- Message search functionality
-- Media attachments
-- Message reactions

-## Contributing

-Contributions are welcome!
-Feel free to open issues or submit pull requests.

 ## License

-This project is licensed under the MIT License - see the LICENSE file for details.
+This project is licensed under the MIT License.

 ---